 Fort Myer is a tiny town located in the state of Virginia.
 With a population of 739 people and two constituent neighborhoods, Fort Myer is the 293rd largest community in Virginia.
-Fort Myer has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Fort Myer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Fort Myer home prices are not only among the most expensive in Virginia, but Fort Myer real estate also consistently ranks among the most expensive in America.

-A relatively large number of people in Fort Myer telecommute to their jobs.
-Overall, about 37.29% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 37.29% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Overall, Fort Myer’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.